Diagnosis and Management of Obsessive Compulsive Disorder in Primary Care

 Selective serotonin reuptake inhibitors (SSRIs) and clomipramine are currently recommended as first-line agents for drug treatment of OCD.
 According to current evidence, effective SSRIs include escitalopram, fluvoxamine, fluoxetine, paroxetine and sertraline.
 Compared with other anxiety disorders, OCD tends to have lower response rates to medication and somewhat higher doses of these drugs tend to be used.
 Higher doses are associated with greater efficacy in some, but not all, studies.

-For short term reduction of anxiety and distress, benzodiazapines are often used.
+For short-term reduction of anxiety and distress, benzodiazapines are often used.
 However, because OCD is a chronic condition, they are generally not recommended.
 This is because of the risk of dependency.
-Low dose atypical antipsychotics (eg: Olanzapine 2.5mg or Quetiapine 12.5mg) ar preferable as they have also been shown to have some benefit in terms of reduction in OCD symptoms.
+Low dose atypical antipsychotics (such as Olanzapine 2.5mg or Quetiapine 12.5mg) are preferable as they have also been shown to have some benefit in terms of reduction in OCD symptoms.

 Despite the efficacy of SSRIs and clomipramine in many patients with OCD, approximately half of those treated show no or partial symptom improvement following treatment with a first-line drug.
 There is ongoing research into effective second-line strategies and referral on to a specialist psychiatrist is recommended.